Research experience – for pay or course credit!

 Faculty members are looking for students for next summer.

-For a list of faculty members, see our Department Research webpage.
+For a list of faculty members and their research areas, see our Department research webpage.

 You can do research in an area that really interests you and get course credit for it.
 Independent Study information